 Thanks be to you, Lord Jesus Christ, for all the benefits you have given me, for all the pains and insults you have borne for me.

 Since I cannot now receive you sacramentally, I ask you to come spiritually into my heart.
 O most merciful redeemer, friend and brother, may I know you more clearly, love you more dearly, and follow you more nearly, day by day.
 Amen. after the Prayer of St Richard of Chichester

 Post Communion Prayer, Blessing and Dismissal

 Post Communion Prayer:

-who is alive and reigns, now and for ever.
+but is alive and reigns with you, now and for ever.

 Adapted from Common Worship